Zxynine/AnyMacro/README.md

 ## Recording

-When enabled, the add-in records the resulting commands of actions that the user performs and collects them in the *AnyShortcut* menu.
+When enabled, the add-in records the resulting commands of actions that the user performs and collects them in the *AnyMacro* menu.
 The commands in the menu can then be assigned shortcut keys in the regular way.

 If not stopped, the recording stops automatically after a number of commands, to avoid any performance degradation when the user is not setting up shortcuts.